This certificate will prepare students to assume the

 Successful interview with program instructor.

 Applicants must meet the Entry-level English language proficiency requirement.
 For details on how this requirement may be met, see the English language proficiency requirement section of the calendar.

 Applications are accepted on a continuous basis throughout the year.
 Qualified applicants are considered for the next intake in which there is space.
 See Continuous application process for more information.

 Financial aid is available from a variety of sources.

 For more information, contact the Financial Aid and Awards office at either the Abbotsford

 or Chilliwack campus.
-There are also a variety of bursary applications available
+A variety of bursary applications are also available

 from the Financial Aid and Awards offices.